Ryan5453/coursehero/readme.md

 </p>

 ## What is this?

-This is a backend api that used to allow you to download coursehero documents (up to 9 pages) for free.
-It downloaded the previews and patched all the unblured images together to create one pdf.
-Coursehero has since changed their preview method and this no longer works.
-I spent a lot of time on this and I think the code quality is pretty good, so I thought I'd share it.
+This is an HTTP API that previously allowed you to download unblured CourseHero documents (up to 9 pages) for completely free.
+CourseHero has changed their method of previewing document, so this no longer works.
+I decided to open source this since it may be of some use to someone, someday.

 ## Credits

 This project was inspired by [daijro's](https://github.com/daijro) [CourseHeroUnblur](https://github.com/daijro/CourseHeroUnblur) project.
 It shares a lot of similarities with that project, however this project was written from scratch with the exception of a tiny bit of processing logic.